palewire/django-calaccess-raw-data/README.md

 ### Setting up the Campaign Finance app

+The campaign finance app tracks the spending and cashflow candidates, PACs, and organizations.
+The app frontend build is handled by Grunt, a JavaScript tasks manager for Node.js.
+Make sure you have the requirements listed at the top of the README installed before loading this app up.

 Now, hop into the python shell and load up the models for the `campaign_finance` app
 ```bash
 $ python manage.py shell